rhuss/rhuss.github.io/_posts/2014-8-18-Jolokia-CORS.md

 	<cors>
 	   <allow-origin>http://www.jolokia.org</allow-origin>
 	   <allow-origin>*://*.jmx4perl.org</allow-origin>

 	   <strict-checking/>
 	</cors>

 If a `<cors>` section is present in `jolokia-access.xml` then only those hosts declared in this sections are allowed.
 The Origin URLs to match against can be specified either literally or as pattern containing the wildcard `*`.
-The optional declaration `<strict-checking/>` is not really connected to CORS but helps in defending against [Cross-Site-Request-Forgery][7](CSRF).
+The optional declaration `<strict-checking/>` is not really connected to CORS but helps in defending against [Cross-Site-Request-Forgery][7] (CSRF).
 If this option is given, then the given patterns are used for **every** request to compare it against the `Origin:` or `Referer:` header (not only for CORS requests).

 ## CORS and Authentication